invertase/react-native-firebase/docs/messaging/usage/index.md

 ## Receiving messages

-FCM messages can be sent to *real* devices (iOS simulators do *not* handle cloud messages, in particular) via a number of methods (see below).
+FCM messages can be sent to *real* Android/iOS devices and Android emulators (iOS simulators however do *not* handle cloud messages) via a number of methods (see below).
 A message is simply a payload of data which can be used however you see fit within your application.

 Common use-cases for handling messages could be: